 From humble beginnings as comfortable boots for housewives in post-WW2 Germany, to one of the most iconic British shoes repped by punks and musicians, and now by many other youth subcultures worldwide.
 Dr. Martens or “Docs” has certainly had an unforgettable style journey since its appearance in the ’40s.
 But is this brand ticking the right boxes for people, planet, and animals?
 How ethical is Dr. Martens?

 Docs are being repped by people from all walks of life across the globe, which begs the question—where are they made, and how are the workers treated?
 Despite being manufactured in the UK for close to 50 years, in 2003 production was moved to China and Thailand to avoid bankruptcy.
 These countries have a high and extreme risk of labour abuse.
-None of Dr. Martens’ supply chain is certified by labour standards which ensure worker health and safety, living wages, or other labour rights.
-The brand publishes zero or very limited information about its supplier policies and audits, or about forced labour, gender equality, or freedom of association.
-It even received a score of 0-10% in the Fashion Transparency Index.
+A plus is that some of its supply chain is certified by Workplace Condition Assessment (WCA), including all of the final stage of production, but there is no evidence Dr. Martens implements practices to support diversity and inclusion in its supply chain.
+It received a low score of 11-20% in the 2021 Fashion Transparency Index.
+It discloses partial policies and safeguards to protect suppliers and workers from the impacts of COVID-19.
 Most importantly, there is no evidence Dr. Martens ensures payment of a living wage in its supply chain.

-By shifting to a fast fashion model, Dr. Martens has really dragged its rating down to ‘Very Poor’.
+By operating with a fast fashion model, Dr. Martens is “Not Good Enough” for people, too.
 Dr. Martens has much more work to do to ensure that its workers are treated with the respect and care they deserve.

-Dr. Martens has received a rating of ‘Not Good Enough’ overall, based on information from our own research.
+Dr. Martens has received a rating of “Not Good Enough” overall, based on information from our own research.
 While the brand is making a start in animal welfare, it’s got a lot of work to do to improve its impact, especially when it comes to labour and the environment.
-Note that Good On You ratings consider 100s of issues and it is not possible to list every relevant issue in a summary of the brand’s performance.
-For more information see our How We Rate page and our FAQs.